 This Vote's in Your Court page served as a resource for voters during the 2016 election.
 The Florida Bar will keep it posted as a resource and to provide background information on the issue of judicial merit retention.

 Thank you for turning to The Vote's in Your Court!

 2016 merit retention results: Supreme Court

 2016 merit retention results: District Courts of Appeal

 The statewide merit retention judicial poll for Florida Supreme Court justices and District Courts of Appeal judges is conducted every two years by The Florida Bar.
 In-state members are asked to rate judges and justices who are up for retention and of whom they have direct knowledge.
 The merit retention poll is supervised by the Judicial Administration & Evaluation Committee of The Florida Bar.

 2016 merit retention poll results

 The 2016 merit retention poll was mailed to in-state Florida Bar members on Aug.
-15. Results are now available:
+15 and the results were released Sept.
+13:

 Florida Bar news release